cheatham1/SoftwareBook/analyses.md

 The [top quark](https://press.cern/backgrounders/top-quark) is the only quark that can be studied in isolation, due to its high mass and short lifetime.
 All other quarks are only accessible as constituents of hadrons.

-Top quark processes can be used to optimise Monte-Carlo generators,  [QCD](https://en.wikipedia.org/wiki/Quantum_chromodynamics) models and parton distribution functions.
+Top quark processes can be used to optimise Monte Carlo generators,  [QCD](https://en.wikipedia.org/wiki/Quantum_chromodynamics) models and parton distribution functions.

 In addition, top pair production is an important background in various Higgs boson analyses and beyond the Standard Model searches.
 It is therefore crucial to understand this process in detail.